jmico/beekeeper/README.md

 [examples/flood](./examples/flood) allows to estimate the performance of a Beekeper setup.

-[examples/webstomp](./examples/webstomp) use a service from a browser using WebSockets.
+[examples/webstomp](./examples/webstomp) uses a service from a browser using WebSockets.

 [examples/chat](./examples/chat) implements a real world setup with isolated buses and redundancy.